jeongsoolee09/Twitch-Cronjob/README.md

 I'm a Twitch Junkie and I can't deny it.
 That's why I wrote a script that:
 - checks if a given channel (specified with the Twitch ID) is live,
-- and if the channel is live, download the stream.
+- and if the channel is live, downloads the stream.

 ## Deps